plmqaz-bot/wholeren/README.md

 Figure out a way to add and remove services --DONE

-View for all the users and change roles and stuff
+View for all the users and change roles and stuff --DONE

 data validation for every model attributes